nrt-library/nrt-library/index.md

 ---

-{% include note.html content="The NRT Library for Data Science and Human Behavior is a work in progress" %}
+{% include note.html content="The NRT Library for Data Science and Human Behavior is a work in progress.
+Here is a placeholder graphic:" %}

 {% include cogsci_papernet_dynamic.html %}

 ## About

-The NRT Library for Data Science and Human Behavior (DS&HB Library for short) is a community maintained hub for educational resources at the intersection of Data Science and Human Behavior.
+The NRT Library for Data Science and Human Behavior is a community-maintained hub for students and scientists who study human behavior to understand and apply new data-science methods, concepts, and techniques coming out of machine-learning, AI, and other fields.
+While there exist many online tutorials, videos, blogs, and other resources for learning about data-science, many of these are geared toward workers in industry, programmers, other communities with extensive technical expertise, or other domains of science.
+This library curates resources of specific interest and utility for those of us who study cognition, perception, action, language, neuroscience, social interactions, and other aspects of human behavior.

 ## How to navigate this website